Investigation & Analysis

 Semen Versus Vaginal Discharge?

-Of course, this is scientifically false, as the biological sex (male and female) only depends on whether the sperm that reaches the egg contains an X or Y chromosome.
+Of course, this is scientifically false, as biological sex (male or female) only depends on whether the sperm that reaches the egg contains an X or Y chromosome.
 If the sperm has an X-chromosome, the baby will be female.
 If the sperm has a Y chromosome, the baby will be male.

 Incorrect Embryology

-By day 25 or 26 it starts having the mudghah (chewed) appearance (looks like teeth marks due to having the somites that will eventually form the backbone)
+In 25-26 days after implantation, the embryo starts having the mudghah (chewed) appearance (looks like teeth marks due to having the somites that will eventually form the backbone)

 You can find images easily of the human embryo at various stages (from day 1 to day 56) at www.ehd.org/developmental-stages